elaberge/JScriptLog/README.txt

 SHORTCOMINGS:

-* The parser is very basic.
-It does not give advice on syntax errors (e.g., their location or cause), and it does not handle infix operators (i.e., it is primarily suitable for basic single-atom queries).
+* The experimental parser is very basic and not suitable for more than simple queries.
+It does not give advice on syntax errors (e.g., their location or cause), it does not handle infix operators (i.e., it is primarily suitable for basic single-atom / predicate queries), and it is too slow for consulting KBs.

 It is possible to construct the terms directly (see existing code and queries for N-Queens).
 See patch #1311136 for the writeJSLog/1 converter tool, which constructs the terms directly from the given Prolog source code, using an external Prolog interpreter, such as JLog.